 According to the National Institutes of Health (NIH), Parkinson’s disease is the second most frequent adult-onset neurodegenerative condition in the US.
 This condition is associated with both motor and non-motor symptoms, making it a severe disorder.
 If you have Parkinson’s disease, few treatment choices are available.
 Levodopa, a dopamine replacement, can only treat the symptoms of the disease, but it doesn’t stop its development and has its own adverse effects, including dyskinesia.

 Considering that medical marijuana is now legal in 33 states and the District of Columbia, it is clear that there is a lot of interest in its medicinal potential.
-Medical professionals are looking at the potential benefits of marijuana, often known as cannabis, as a remedy for a wide range of ailments and disorders, including Parkinson’s disease (PD).
+Medical professionals are looking at the potential of marijuana, often known as cannabis, as a supportive additive to treatment plans for a wide range of ailments and disorders, including Parkinson’s disease (PD).

-So, how effective is medical marijuana for Parkinson’s disease?
+So, could medical marijuana potentially be supportive of Parkinson’s disease?

 Medical Marijuana for Parkinson’s Disease